Nodes are used to host graphical objects (paths or controls) that can be arranged and manipulated on a diagram page.

 The connect tool can be used to create a connection between two nodes, ports, or points.

-Connector’s route can be manually edited by dragging thumbs that are visible after selection.
+A connector’s route can be manually edited by dragging thumbs that are visible after selection.

 Large diagrams can be explored using the zoom and pan tool.